The Soldier's Details

 Francis was youngest child born to Joseph Dudley Halbart and Jane Shelley.
 Joseph and Jane married in 1898 at Menzies and the family continued to live in the area with Joseph working as a miner.
 It is believed both Joseph and Jane originally came from around Eaglehawk, Victoria.

-Frank’s older brother Ernst born about 1898 and 9 years older, enlisted in WW1 in 1916.
+Frank’s older brother Ernst born about 1898 and 9 years older, enlisted WW1 in 1916 with 11th Infantry.
 He survived several times with influenza and a GSW to left shoulder.
 In the West Australian Newspaper October 1918, his name was included in a long list of wounded.
 Ernst returned to WA.
 Frank had 3 sisters Clarice, Bernice and Kathleen known as Kitty.
 Ernst an Clarice were twins.

 In November 1925 Frank was a pillion passenger riding with his brother Ernst.
-Ernst, who had married since returning from WW1 and Europe, died instantly when the bike crashed.
+Ernst, who had married since returning from WW1 and Europe and worked as a grocer, died instantly when the bike crashed.
 This experience would have been shocking for 18 year old Frank.

 In 1937 Frank’s father Joseph died and was buried at Menzies where he had lived and worked most of his life.
 His mother initially continued to reside at Kalgoorlie.